svashish305/mern-boilerplate/README.md

 Backend - 1st user registered gets admin role and subsequent users have non-admin roles

 ## Run
+1. In project root, as well as backend/ and frontend/ folders, run "npm i" to install package dependencies
-run local mongodb server, then, in project root, run script is ->
+2. run local mongodb server, then, in project root, run script is ->
 ```
 npm run start:dev
 ```